 In many ways it is, but HDMI has some tricks up its sleeve that make the DisplayPort vs. HDMI gaming debate far from settled.
 If you want to watch movies in 4K or even 8K, there's also an argument to be made for the latest HDMI standard too.

-One of the most obvious differences between HDMI and DisplayPort connectors is the connector shape and size itself.
+One of the most apparent differences between HDMI and DisplayPort connectors is the connector shape and size itself.
 The standard Type A HDMI connector has 19-pins and is vertically symmetrical.
 There are less-common Mini and Micro HDMI connectors, which are physically much smaller, but utilize the same 19-pins (albeit, with a different layout).

-It also comes in miniature form, featuring the same pin count, but in a small form-factor.
+It also comes in miniature form, featuring the same pin count, but in a small form factor.
 Although it originally featured prominently on Apple MacBooks and on some monitors, in 2020, Mini Displayport is much less common, with manufacturers of new devices preferring USB-C.

 Standard DisplayPort vs HDMI Port (image credit: Wikipedia)

 In general, HDMI connectors are found more commonly on living room devices, while DisplayPort is more commonplace on desktop PCs and laptops.
 That makes the DisplayPort vs. HDMI gaming debate largely centered around where you want to play.
 With a gaming console in your lounge?
 HDMI is likely the better choice.
 On a desktop PC with a monitor?
 DisplayPort will be more readily available and likely capable.

 DisplayPort vs. HDMI – a head to head